Dyker Heights Christmas Lights

 11th to 13th Avenues from 83rd to 86th St in Dyker Heights, Brooklyn

 Check out this festive NYC neighborhood, which has tens of thousands of lights and is visited by over 100,000 people each year.
 Tours are also offered.

 Historic Smithville’s Floating Trees

 Take a trip back in time to historic Smithville—a charming town with a quaint New England feel.
-The star attractions here are the beautiful, illuminated trees that float in Lake Meone—the displays are synched to holiday music so they look like they’re dancing on the water once the sun sets.
+The star attractions here are the beautiful,120 illuminated trees that float in Lake Meone—the displays are synched to holiday music so they look like they’re dancing on the water once the sun sets.
+The show can be seen from either side of the village, in addition to the bridge.
 During the day, kids can hang out with a talking tree (your littlest guys will find this hysterical), ride a train and even sit with Mrs. Claus and listen to a Christmas story.